top of page

 Bum the Dog Statue – Edinburgh’s Tribute to San Diego’s Most Beloved Stray

-Walk through the western end of Princes Street Gardens, near the King’s Stables Road entrance and you might spot something small, almost hidden among the trees.
-A bronze dog, lying quietly on the ground.
-One front paw is shorter than the other.
-His ears are alert.
-His face is calm.
-This is Bum — a stray from the streets of 19th-century San Diego, brought to life in bronze and gifted to Edinburgh as a symbol of friendship between two cities.
+Stroll through the western end of Princes Street Gardens, near the King’s Stables Road entrance, and you might notice something small and easy to miss among the trees — a bronze dog resting quietly on the ground.
+One of his front paws is shorter than the other, and his expression is peaceful, as if he’s simply pausing before his next adventure.
+This is Bum, a stray from 19th-century San Diego, immortalised in bronze and gifted to Edinburgh as a gesture of friendship between the two cities.

 One day, a train accident left him badly injured and part of his front leg had to be removed.
 But Bum didn’t give up and neither did the people of San Diego.
 They nursed him back to health and the city council passed a special law to protect him — a stray, legally granted the right to roam.
 The shortened paw remains visible in his statue, a quiet testament to the resilience that made him so loved.
 He walked with a limp but he kept walking.